 My knuckles scrape into the wall.
 He's too close.
 He doesn't need to be here.
 I can say it again: I'm fine.
 The girls never touched me.
 They were Petrified by the time I turned around.
 He should know; he was the one who did it.

-But I'm still panicking and it won't stop.
-Frailty and fear mocking me, and it’s your fault, all your bloody fault.
+But I'm still panicking and it won't stop, and it’s your fault, all your bloody fault.

 — 5:33pm —